 Types of Fillings

-We will fill your cavity by removing the decayed tooth material with a drill and replacing it with a material such as gold, porcelain or composite resin.
+We will fill your cavity by removing the decayed tooth material with a drill and replacing it with a porcelain or composite resin.
 Porcelain and composite resin more closely match the natural color of your tooth, so you won’t even notice that you have a filling.
 Particularly for front teeth, this is the best option.

 As many studies have found that mercury can leak into your body through silver amalgam (that contain about 50% mercury) we do not recommend using amalgam fillings.

 At Southtown Dental we offer gentle, caring treatment of cavities as well as options to chose from for fillings.
 We’ll make it as easy and painless as possible and do all we can to help give you a beautiful smile.